 This recipe may be made without sugar or with up to 2 cups, according to taste or preference.
 Non-nutritive sweeteners may be added.
-If aspartame (a low-calorie nutritive sweetener) is used, the sweetening power may be lost within 3 to 4 weeks.
+If aspartame (a lowcalorie nutritive sweetener) is used, the sweetening power may be lost within three to four weeks.

-Preparation: Thoroughly wash 4 to 6 pounds of firm, ripe peaches.
+PREPARATION: Thoroughly wash 4 to 6 pounds of firm, ripe peaches.
 Drain well.
-Peel and remove pits.
-Grind fruit flesh with a medium or coarse blade, or crush with a fork.
+Peel and remove the pits.
+Grind the fruit flesh with a medium or coarse blade or crush it with a fork.
 Do not use a blender.
-Place ground or crushed fruit in a 2-guart saucepan.
-Heat slowly to release juice, stirring constantly, until fruit is tender.
-Place cooked fruit in a jelly bag or strainer lined with four layers of cheesecloth.
-Allow juice to drip about 15 minutes.
+Place the ground or crushed fruit in a 2-quart saucepan.
+Heat slowly to release juice, stirring constantly, until the fruit is tender.
+Place the cooked fruit in a jelly bag or strainer lined with four layers of cheesecloth.
+Allow the juice to drip about 15 minutes.
 Save the juice for jelly or other uses.
 Measure 4 cups of drained fruit pulp for making spread.
-Combine the 4 cups of pulp, pineapple, and lemon juice in a 4-quart saucepan.
+Combine the 4 cups of pulp, pineapple and lemon juice in a 4-quart saucepan.
 Add up to 2 cups of sugar, if desired, and mix well.
 Heat and boil gently for 10 to 15 minutes, stirring often.
-Fill quickly into jars, leaving 1⁄4-inch headspace.
-Adjust lids and process.
+Fill quickly into jars, leaving 1/4 inch of head space.
+Adjust the lids and process.

-Table 6.
-Peach-pineapple spread.

-Recommended processing time in a boiling water canner.
+Peach pineapple spread: recommended processing time in a boiling water-bath canner.

-Process times at altitudes of Style of pac k Jar size 0-1,000 ft 1,001- 3,000 ft 3,000- 6,000 ft Hot Half-pints Pints 15 min.
+Process time at altitudes of

+Style of pack Jar size 0-1,000 ft 1,001-3,000 ft 3,001-6,000 ft

+Hot Half-pints 15 min.
 20 min.
 20 min.

+Pints 20 min.
 25 min.
-20 min.
 30 min.